 These are Max Verstappen's best Formula One races

-Max Verstappen is on course to become a three-time World Champion as the Dutch maestro sets new records in F1.
-But which are his best ever drives?
+Max Verstappen is a four-time World Champion and fully confirmed as one of the all-time greats.
+But, as the Dutch maestro sets new records in F1, which are his best ever drives?

 By Paul Keith